frashid17/password_generator/README.md

-A python script used to generate strong and random passwords for imporved security
+A python script used to generate strong and random passwords for improved security